U.S., British, French air strikes target Syrian chemical capabilities

 The targets included a Syrian center in the greater Damascus area for the research, development, production and testing of chemical and biological weaponry as well as a chemical weapons storage facility near the city of Homs.
 A third target, also near Homs, contained both a chemical weapons equipment storage facility and a command post.

-Mattis called the strikes a “one time shot,” but Trump raised the prospect of further strikes if Assad’s government again used chemical weapons.
+Mattis called the strikes a “one time shot”, although Trump raised the prospect of further strikes if Assad’s government again used chemical weapons.

 “We are prepared to sustain this response until the Syrian regime stops its use of prohibited chemical agents,” the U.S. president said in a televised address.

-The Syrian conflict pits a complex myriad of parties against each other, with Russia and Iran giving Assad military and political help while fractured opposition forces have had varying levels of support at different times from the West, Arab states and Turkey.
+The Syrian conflict pits a complex myriad of parties against each other, with Russia and Iran giving Assad military and political help that has largely proven decisive over the past three years in crushing any rebel threat to topple him.
+Fractured opposition forces have had varying levels of support from the West, Arab states and Turkey.

-The strikes risked raising tensions in an already combustible region, but appeared designed not to trigger a military response from Russia and Iran.
+The United States, Britain and France have all bombed the Islamic State group in Syria for years and had troops on the ground to fight them, but refrained from targeting Assad’s government apart from a volley of U.S. missiles last year.

+Although the Western countries have all said for seven years that Assad must leave power, they held back in the past from striking his government with no wider strategy to defeat him.

+“If it is finished, and there is no second round, it will be considered limited,” the official said.

-“Again, we are being threatened.
-We warned that such actions will not be left without consequences,” Anatoly Antonov, Russia’s ambassador to the United States, said on Twitter.
+Russia’s ambassador to the United States, Anatoly Antonov, said on Twitter: “Again, we are being threatened.
+We warned that such actions will not be left without consequences.”

-Syrian state media said the attack would fail and called it a “flagrant violation of international law.”
+Syrian state media called the attack a “flagrant violation of international law.”
+An official in Iran’s Revolutionary Guards said it would cause consequences that were against U.S. interests.

-Russia was likely to call for a meeting of the United Nations Security Council to discuss the air strikes, lawmaker Vladimir Dzhabarov, the deputy head of Russia’s foreign affairs committee, was quoted by the RIA news agency as saying.

-The strikes seemed unlikely to have much impact on the balance of power in Syria’s seven-year-old civil war, in which Assad’s government has steadily gained the upper hand against armed opponents since Russia intervened in 2015.
+French Defence Minister Florence Parly said the Russians “were warned beforehand” to avoid inadvertant escalation.

 At least six loud explosions were heard in Damascus and smoke was seen rising over the city, a Reuters witness said.
 A second witness said the Barzah district of Damascus had been hit in the strikes.
 Barzah is the location of a major Syrian scientific research center.